MPL 10x10x4 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Contact surface: Thanks to their flat shape, flat magnets guarantee a greater contact surface with adjacent parts, which can be beneficial in applications needing a stronger magnetic connection.
+Contact surface: Due to their flat shape, flat magnets ensure a greater contact surface with other components, which is beneficial in applications needing a stronger magnetic connection.

-Magnets have two poles: north (N) and south (S), which interact with each other when they are different.
-Poles of the same kind, such as two north poles, repel each other.
+Magnets have two main poles: north (N) and south (S), which attract each other when they are different.
+Similar poles, such as two north poles, repel each other.

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-In addition to immense power, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

-- They do not lose strength over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After approximately 10 years, their strength decreases by only ~1% (theoretically),

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,